nonoroazoro/firefox/extension/tiny-qrcode/README.md

 ﻿# tiny-qrcode

-A Firefox web extension, generating QR Code for current page.
+A Firefox web extension, to generate a QR Code of current URL.

 ## Screenshots